Conservative Black Hole Scattering at Fifth Post-Minkowskian and Second Self-Force Order

-Despite these advances, the last missing ingredient at 5PM order has been the sub-sub-leading mass ratio or second self-force (2SF) order contributions to observables.
-While 5PM-2SF results for potential graviton modes were established in $\mathcal{N}=8$ supergravity~\cite{Bern:2025zno} and very recently in gravity~\cite{Bern:2025wyd} in an ordinary differential equation based formal PM expression, presented explicitly as a low-velocity expansion, a complete 5PM-2SF order description has remained out of reach.
-Here, we close this gap in the conservative sector using WQFT.
-Our results characterise the prescription-dependent conservative 5PM dynamics, thereby supplying crucial new analytic input for high-accuracy models tailored to the upcoming generation of gravitational-wave observatories.
+Despite these advances, the last missing ingredient at 5PM order has been the sub-sub-leading mass ratio or second self-force (2SF) order contributions to observables. {While 5PM-2SF results for potential graviton modes were established in $\mathcal{N}=8$ supergravity~\cite{Bern:2025zno} and very recently in gravity~\cite{Bern:2025wyd} in an ordinary differential equation based formal PM expression, a complete 5PM-2SF order description has remained out of reach.
+Here, we compute conservative contributions to the 5PM-2SF scattering observables using WQFT}.
+Our results characterise the {prescription-dependent conservative 5PM scattering dynamics, providing a crucial step towards} new analytic input for high-accuracy models tailored to the upcoming generation of gravitational-wave observatories, {pending the transformation to the bound case \cite{Kalin:2019rwq,Kalin:2019inp,Cho:2021arx,Dlapa:2024cje,Dlapa:2025biy}.}

 \sec{Worldline Quantum Field Theory} The two (non-spinning) BHs or NSs are modelled as point particles with trajectories $x_{i}^{\mu}(\tau)$.
 In proper time gauge $\dot x_{i}^{2}=1$,

 suppressing a gauge-fixing term $S_{\text{gf}}$.
 We use a mostly minus signature, dimensional regularisation with $D=4-2\epsilon$ and consider an expansion around the Minkowskian ($G^{0}$) background and straight-line trajectories: